I Am Wo-Man

 Another white light.
 She dodged it again.
 "These combat reflexes you gifted me with," she goaded them, "They work just as well against your own weapons, don't they!"
 Staying on the defensive, she worked her way closer to the rim of the flying saucer.

 "Think twice before attacking us," the voice said.
 A pair of hatches opened on the bottom of the ship's wide rim.
 Then, two paralysis beams lit up at the same time.
 She dodged . . . but the beams weren't aimed at her.
-Instead, each beam pulled a figure out of the hatch nearest it, and held it suspended in midair.
+Instead, each beam pulled a figure out of the hatch nearest it, and held its figure suspended in midair.

 Two people hovered helplessly between Wo-Man and the Upsilonian spacecraft, frozen in place by the beams.
 She stared into the face of the one on the right, and her alien heart pounded in her chest.
 "MARK!!"